Ask Chef Dennis

 I’m very happy to hear you enjoyed the bisque, it really is a delicious tomato soup.

-Joann Haigh
+6. Joann Haigh says

 I live in a senior retirement apartment building, in Wisconsin and we had a contest for the best soups.
 I used your tomato, bisque soup and it won first prize.
 Everyone loved it.